There are two main methods of presenting data of a variable character or a variable.

-Map diagram is a method of representation of any event distribution by means of diagrams, that are placed on the map inside the structure of territorial division which express the summarized value of this event within the bounds of this territorial structure.
+A map diagram is a way of representation of any event distribution by means of diagrams, that are placed on the map inside the structure of territorial division which expresses the summarized value of this event within the bounds of this territorial structure.

 You Are interested in the percentage of female versus male shoppers at a department store.